transpchan/waifucutout/README.md

 Waifucutout will not accept new uploads starting from 21/10/2022.

 The site will be shut down at the end of this month due to lack of users and funding.
-All data will be deleted.
 Please find alternatives.
 Sorry.

 The model will be provided upon request for research purposes. transpchan@gmail.com